thxbb12/awesome-computing-resources/README.md

 * [OS in Rust][114] - Writing an OS in Rust
 * [managarm][139] - Pragmatic microkernel-based OS with fully asynchronous I/O
 * [tilck][140] -  A Tiny educational Linux-Compatible kernel
+* [AxleOS][174] - Axle OS is a hobby microkernel and userspace
+* [egos-2000][175] - With only 2k lines of code, egos-2000 implements every component of an OS for education; it supports RISC-V boards and QEMU.

 ## Programming
 * [programming books][45] - Programming books (huge number of resources on many programming languages)